nanne007/AIPs/aips/aip-61.md

 ## Changelog

 - _2024-02-29_: An [earlier version](https://github.com/aptos-foundation/AIPs/blob/71cc264cc249faf4ac23a3f441fb76a64278b51a/aips/aip-61.md) of this AIP referred to keyless accounts as **OpenID-based blockchain (OIDB)** accounts.
+- _2024-03-14_: Added Rust structs for keyless signatures and public keys.
+- _2024-03-14_: Augmented the keyless TXN signatures to account for the recovery service functionality and the extra public field functionality.

 ## References